guobinqiu/appdeployer/README.md

 ## Todo List

+- [ ] Add label to Deployment for traffic distribution
 - [ ] Select multiple environments for simultaneous deployment
 - [ ] Add static code analysis
 - [ ] Add username and password login to the web UI